WrightonLabCSU/CAMPER/README.md

 ## CAMPER DATA
 The CAMPER data set consists of 5 files, each serving a key role in enabling reproducible annotation of gene data.
-  - CAMPER_blast.fa: A fasta file of CAMPER genes used as a target in a BLAST style search provided by mmseqs search.
+  - CAMPER_blast.faa: A fasta file of CAMPER genes used as a target in a BLAST style search provided by mmseqs search.
   - CAMPER.hmm: A HMM file used as the target in an HMM profile search provide by MMseqs profilesearch
   - CAMPER_blast_scores.tsv: Provides the minimum cut off scores for search results and quality ranks with BLAST style searches.
   - CAMPER_hmm_scores.tsv: Provides the minimum cut off scores for search results and quality ranks with HMM Profile searches.